farfalleflickan/desktop-tux/README.md

 # desktop-tux
- WIP [desktop-goose](https://samperson.itch.io/desktop-goose) clone for X11.
+ WIP [desktop-goose](https://samperson.itch.io/desktop-goose) clone for X11 (currently moving the rendering to OpenGL, I wanted to use Vulkan but decided to go for OpenGL for backwards compatibility).

  Working on getting all the basic mechanics working.
 Haven't worked with X11/Xlib and documentation is a bit spotty, but I'm figuring it out.